Registered healthcare providers must use software specifically developed to connect to the Healthcare Identifiers (HI) Service.

 Feedback about the HI licensed material

-If you wish to provide feedback about the HI licensed material website or the HI licensed material you can email the HI Vendor Operations Team with your comments.
+If you wish to give feedback about the HI licensed material website or the HI licensed material, email the HI Vendor Operations Team with your comments.
 Your feedback is important to us and will help improve the quality of our services.

 Support for your customers

-If your customers have any questions about accessing the HI Service and using healthcare identifiers, they can contact the HI Service Operations Team.
+Your customers can contact the HI Service Operations Team if they have any questions about accessing the HI Service and using healthcare identifiers.

 - Web Service Profiles specification (ATS 5280-2010)

 The PDF specifications are free and available online at the Standards Australia e-health website.
 You need to register with Standards Australia to access these specifications.